A letter from the Education

 From now.
 Our aim is to start data collection

-for the 2016/17 this month, and to have the data reports available in November
+from 1 August, and to have the data reports available in November.

 What about data protection?